SoCal woman recounts her elderly father's harrowing escape from raging wildfire in Maui

 "It's really hard -- sorry -- not to get emotional thinking about it," Jennifer Digiacomo said.
 "Again, it's just such a miracle that he is here."

-Digiacomo held back tears as they thought about her 74-year-old father, Joe Pluta, and her childhood home of Lahaina.
+Digiacomo held back tears as she thought about her 74-year-old father, Joe Pluta, and her childhood home of Lahaina.